magao-x/handbook/handling/telescope_install.rst

 -  Instrument

    -  Remove eyepiece
+   -  Place freezer baggie over top periscope mirror so it does not fall on pyramid
    -  Turn off blower, and remove hose
    -  Tape over any exposed holes (from cables, etc)
    -  Secure any loose cables